tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

 Their results changed from last year!

 But not in the good way.
-Despite not
+They at least closed out the 2023 calendar year strong with a grand final appearance at KL, but the rest of the season was a far cry from the heights they achieved last season.
+That is, up until Riyadh.

-Amusingly, their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at last TI combined.
+Fewer trophies, perhaps, but their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at last TI *combined*.

-**What would success look like?** Famously, winning the last big event before TI usually meant you *won't* win TI.
+**What would success look like?** Famously, winning the last big event before TI meant you probably *won't* win TI.
 That trend was bucked last year with Spirit winning both Riyadh and TI.
-So I guess now the story is: Spirit won both.
-Will Gaimin?
+So I guess the story now is: Spirit won both.
+Can Gaimin?

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/betboom.jpg" alt="Banner"></p>